 The big question for food and beverage manufacturers is, “Will it stick?”

-There are several factors that will play a role in how likely consumers are to continue their recent purchasing habits.
+There are several factors that will play a role in how likely consumers are to continue their purchasing habits.

 Comfort Levels With Online Ordering